 sudo snap install spotify

 Once installed, you can find it in the application menu.
 When you start it for the first time, it will ask you to log in.
-I found that it was a little unresponsive at the beginning and I had to close it and open it again after trying to log into Spotify with my Facebook account.
+I found that it was a little unresponsive at the beginning, and I had to close it and open it again after trying to log into Spotify with my Facebook account.

 To install the desktop client of Spotify, open a terminal (Ctrl+Alt+T) and use the following commands:

-This will add the above repository in software sources list.
-Now make sure that you have curl installed on your Ubuntu system:
+Make sure that you have curl installed on your Ubuntu system:

 sudo apt install curl